theblacksquid/OpenBazaar/docs/01 Ricardian Contracts.md

 ## Summary

-In conclusion, using Ricardian Contracts for buying and sellings goods on *OpenBazaar* is an effective means of managing risk and minimising disputes on a pseudonymous peer-to-peer market, thought its use of iterative key signing and checksum hashes at each stage of the contract's execution.
+In conclusion, using Ricardian Contracts for buying and selling goods on *OpenBazaar* is an effective means of managing risk and minimising disputes on a pseudonymous peer-to-peer market, thought its use of iterative key signing and checksum hashes at each stage of the contract's execution.